 Metabolism: Rabeprazole is extensively metabolized.
+A significant portion of rabeprazole is metabolized via systemic Metabolism: Rabeprazole is extensively metabolized.
 A significant portion of rabeprazole is metabolized via systemic nonenzymatic reduction to a thioether compound.
 Rabeprazole is also metabolized to sulphone and desmethyl compounds via cytochrome P450 in the liver.
 The thioether and sulphone are the primary metabolites measured in human plasma.
 These metabolites were not observed to have significant antisecretory activity.
 In vitro studies have demonstrated that rabeprazole is metabolized in the liver primarily by cytochromes P450 3A (CYP3A) to a sulphone metabolite and cytochrome P450 2C19 (CYP2C19) to desmethyl rabeprazole.
 CYP2C19 exhibits a known genetic polymorphism due to its deficiency in some sub-populations (e.g., 3 to 5% of Caucasians and 17 to 20% of Asians).
 Rabeprazole metabolism is slow in these sub-populations, therefore, they are referred to as poor metabolizers of the drug.

-Excretion: Following a single 20 mg oral dose of C-labeled rabeprazole, approximately 90% of the drug was eliminated in the urine, primarily as thioether carboxylic acid; its glucuronide, and mercapturic acid metabolites.
-The remainder of the dose was recovered in the feces.
-Total recovery of radioactivity was 99.8%.
-No unchanged rabeprazole was recovered in the urine or feces.
+Excretion: Following a single 20 mg oral dose of 1C-labeled rabeprazole, approximately 90% of the drug was eliminated in the urine primarily as thioether carboxylic acid; its plucuronide and mercanturic acid metabolites.
+The remainder of the in the urine, primarily as thioether carboxylic acid; its glucuronide, and mercapturic acid metabolites.
+The remainder of the reports of accidental overdosage with rabeprazole have been received.
+The maximum reported overdose was 80 here were no clinical signs or symptoms associated with any reported overdose.
+Patients with Zollinger-Ellison

-Specific Populations

-Geriatric Patients: In 20 healthy elderly subjects administered 20 mg rabeprazole sodium delayed-release tablets once daily for seven days, AUC values approximately doubled and the $C{max}$ increased by 60% compared to values in a parallel younger control group.
+Specific Populations Geriatric Patients: In 20 healthy elderly subjects administered 20 mg rabeprazole sodium delayed-release tablets once daily for seven days, AUC values approximately doubled and the Cmax increased by 60% compared to values in a parallel younger control group.
 There was no evidence of drug accumulation after once daily administration [see Use in Specific Population (8.5)].

-Pediatric Patients: The pharmacokinetics of rabeprazole was studied in 12 adolescent patients with GERD 12 to 16 years of age, in a multicenter study.
+Pediatric Patients: The pharmacokinetics of rabeorazole was studied in 12 adolescent patients with GERD 12 to 16 years of age, in a multicenter study.
 Patients received 20 mg rabeprazole sodium delayed-release tablets once daily for five or seven days.
 An approximate 40% increase in rabeprazole exposure was noted following 5 to 7 days of dosing compared with the exposure after 1 day dosing.
 Pharmacokinetic parameters in adolescent patients with GERD 12 to 16 years of age were within the range observed in healthy adult subjects.

 Male and Female Patients and Racial or Ethnic Groups: In analyses adjusted for body mass and height, rabeprazole pharmacokinetics showed no clinically significant differences between male and female subjects.
-In studies that used different formulations of rabeprazole, $AUC{0-\infty}$ values for healthy Japanese men were approximately 50 to 60% greater than values derived from pooled data from healthy men in the United States.
+In studies that used different formulations of rabeprazole, AUC{0-m} values for healthy Japanese men were approximately 50 to 60% greater than values derived from pooled data from healthy men in the United States.

-Patients with Renal Impairment: In 10 patients with stable end-stage renal disease requiring maintenance hemodialysis (creatinine clearance $\leq 5 \text{ mL/min/1.73 m}^2$ ), no clinically significant differences were observed in the pharmacokinetics of rabeprazole after a single 20 mg dose of rabeprazole sodium delayed-release tablets when compared to 10 healthy subjects.
+(creatinine clearance ≤5 mL/min/1.73 m2), no clinically significant differences were observed in the pharmacokinetics of rabeprazole after a single 20 mg dose of rabeprazole sodium delayed-release tablets when compared to 10 healthy Patients with Hepatic Impairment: In a single dose study of 10 patients with mild to moderate hepatic impairmen